kiwicopple/paul.copplest.one/docs/blog/why-open-source.md

 That's a lot more complicated than "do what you want with it".
 We decided it would be too onerous to go through the classification every time we're doing commercial deals and, since there was a lack of other Storage engines, we built our own.

-## Do companies contribute code to your project?
+## Do companies contribute code to Supabase?

 I would estimate that 95% of Supabase is maintained by Supabase employees.
 There are some projects which are easier to contribute to (for example, adding a Social provider for our Auth server).
 We receive plenty of smaller contributions from the community (spelling fixes, docs updates, Discord moderation, translations), and some larger contributions where we can "scope down" the